felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.2.0-b.1 =
+= 2.2.0-b.2 =

-(2019/07/03) Added support for a WooCommerce "Volume" (in milliliters) product attribute.
-WooCommerce attributes used for variations are now excluded from the main Schema Product markup and used in each Schema Offer markup instead.
+(2019/07/04) Added support for a WooCommerce "Volume" (in milliliters) product attribute.

 = 2.1.0 =